sadahl/spline-aplot/README.md

 # spline-aplot
 Experimenting with adaptive plotting of splines.
 See 'introPlotting.m' for examples.
-Auxiliary functions as described in 'Dahl_thesis_web.pdf'.
+Auxiliary functions as described in 'Dahl_thesis.pdf'.